sach1nd3v/devops-resources/jenkins/README.md

             }
         }

-#####Declarative Pipeline Syantx
+##### Creating a Declarative Pipeline
 - Declarative pipeline must start with `pipeline` block.
-- It is required to have a `agent` section, `stages`section and at leat one `stage` section and at least one `steps` section.
+- A declarative piplein  **required** to have an `agent` section, a `stages`section and at leat one `stage` section and at least one `steps` section.
-- Above pipeline example is the minimal pipeline with required sections.
+- Above pipeline example is the **minimal** pipeline with required sections.

-######Agent
+###### Agent
-- `agents` section specifies the machine where the commands of pipline will run.
+- `agents` section specifies the machine where the commands or more specifically stages, of pipline will run.
 We can use several parameter to specify the an agent.
 - Some of the parameters as as `any`, `label`, `docker` and `none`.
-- `any` : We are letting jenkins to run the pipeline on first avialebl executer.
+- `any` : We are letting jenkins to run the pipeline on first available  executer.
 Generaly used when using controller as executer as well.
 - `agent { label 'linux' }` : runs on the agent which have specified label.
 - `agent { docker { image 'maven' } }` run the pipeline inside a docker container using specified image.When need fresh environment for each build.
 - `agent none` : defer agent selection to stages.Allows to use diffrent agent for diffrent stages in pipeline.

-######Stages
+###### Stages
 - In the stages section of a pipeline, we identify specific parts of the process being automated.
 - If we were developing a CICD pipeline, for example, we could use stages named `build, test, and deploy` to represent the actions needed for an application deployment.
-Each stage must contain at least one steps section.
+-  Each stage must contain at least one steps section.
 - In the steps section, we list the commands that actually do something.
 This is where we run programs, scripts and commands that interact with the compute platform that the pipeline is running.
-- We can have multiple commands in each step.
+- We can have **multiple commands** in each step.
 Let's create a new pipeline that has multiple stages and steps.

         pipeline {